MaxiMir/Motive/blog/five-steps-to-successful-goal-achievement/en.md

 <a name="break"></a>

-## 2. Break Goals into Smaller Milestones
+## 2. Break goals into smaller milestones

 Big goals can be overwhelming, but breaking them down into smaller, more manageable milestones can make them feel achievable.
 Divide your main goal into **subgoals**, and then set deadlines for each milestone.
 For instance: